gknob/epfl-workshop-2013/README.md

 Current UI is very basic, but it can be improved using any tool(s) of your choice.

+Feel free to create a fantastic user experience for this simple app, and blow our socks off...

 ## Add new features

 For instance: